 The objective of the pore scale task is to identity mechanisms that influence fluid transport, chemical reactions, and oil recovery.
 The main topics in this task has been to study the behaviors of polymers and the effect of water chemistry on the strength and structure of the pore space.

 In the project "Description of the Rheological Properties of Complex Fluids Based on the Kinetic Theory" kinetic theory is used to predict the polymer fluid rheology from the microscopic description of the polymer.
 This method has now been used to consider salinity effects and mechanical degradation of the polymer.
 Journal publications on both topics are planned.
 Project manager Dmitry Shogin was awarded a VISTA scholarship extending the project duration to 2022.
 Two PhD students are joining the project.
 The experimental PhD, Siv Marie Åsen, has started early 2018.
-The numerical PhD is supposed to start August 2018.
+The numerical PhD started August 2018.

 The PhD project "Experimental investigation of fluid chemistry effect on adhesive properties of calcite grains" studies the adhesion of calcite-calcite surfaces in different brines using atomic force microscopy and atomic force apparatus.
 These measurements techniques have been extended to work on rough surfaces so that the adhesion force can also be studied as a function of surface topology.
 The PhD student has received a six months extension to finish the thesis.
 An article has been published in "Langimur".